-You can also download pre-configured Docker containers.
+You can pull pre-configured Docker containers from Docker Hub.
 These provide Poplar SDK images ready for deployment.
 The following are some of the Docker containers available:

 Tools: contains the necessary tools to interact with IPU devices.

 Poplar: contains Poplar, PopART, the Poplar Triton backend and tools to interact with IPU devices.

 TensorFlow 1: contains everything in Poplar (excluding PopART), with TensorFlow 1 pre-installed (only available for Poplar SDK 3.0 and earlier).

 TensorFlow 2: contains everything in Poplar (excluding PopART), with TensorFlow 2 pre-installed.
 The TensorFlow Serving binary for TensorFlow 2 is also included.

 There are Intel and AMD variants of the TensorFlow containers.
 You must use the one that matches your hardware.

 Support is available from the Graphcore customer engineering team via the Graphcore support portal.

 Graphcore also has GitHub repositories with further examples:

 TensorFlow, PyTorch and PopART versions of commonly used machine learning models for training and inference